Introduce yourself. What is your role at Quext?

 What is your favorite thing about working for Quext?

-What is the last thing you binged on Netflix?
+What was the last thing you binged on Netflix?